hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    storage and CPU time.

    To understand the role of the additional NSEC3 salt field, we have to consider how a typical zone walking attack works.
-Typically the attack has two phases - online and offline.
+Typically, the attack has two phases - online and offline.
 In the online phase, an attacker "walks the zone" by enumerating (almost) all hashes listed in NSEC3 records and storing them for the offline phase.
 Then, in